 An article from February 11, 2021, by journalist Chris Lambie at saltwire.com addresses How Harlequin Romances Got Spicier.
 A study of 500 books found the covers got sexier as time has passed, just as the stories have.
 This phenomenon is not limited to Harlequin, but Harleys are the biggest players in the romance market, and they’re the oldest ones around.

 From the article:

-I disagree with this sentiment.
-I know straight women, lesbian women, gay men, and straight men who read romance.
-Yes, mostly straight women read heterosexual romances, but we shouldn’t ignore the almost 1/5 of male readers or the other out-lying groups.
-Approximately 50% of consumers of romance are between the ages of 18-45, so yes, many readers are interested in different things than their mothers or grandmothers were.
-However, there is still a considerable number of women who have different perspectives on romance.
+I’m afraid I have to disagree with this sentiment.
+I know straight women, lesbians, gay men, and straight men who read romance.
+It is evident that it’s mostly straight women read heterosexual romances.
+However, we shouldn’t ignore almost 1/5 of male readers or the other out-lying groups.
+Approximately 50% of romance readers are between the ages of 18-45, so of course, there are those looking for something different from their mothers or grandmothers.
+However, there is still a considerable number of readers who appreciate older perspectives on romance.

 Younger Readers Want a Change From the Past

 “The problem really is I think there’s a stigma associated with Harlequin romance novels in particular.
 Younger women don’t want to be caught reading grandmothers’ romance novels.
 They want chick lit.
 They want something fresh and new and I think that’s a challenge for a company that has such a long history.”

 That statement is full of irony because the books that younger readers are eschewing are now primarily catered to their own interests.
 Those who’ve been reading Harlequins for decades are losing interest in modern books.
 While this article talks specifically about Harlequin Romances, I will tangentially touch upon that line to springboard to other ones.